 By 2050, the global population will exceed 9.6 billion people.
 It’s undeniable that climate change and population growth will put even greater pressure on our water and food supplies.

 The United Nations estimates that one-third of the world’s population (2.8 billion people) already struggle with some level of water scarcity.
 Globally, 4 billion people experience seasonal water shortages, limited supplies of fresh water, or the lack of clean drinking water.

 Sanitation is often called the ugly twin of water provision because improving water access is less expensive and less challenging than building sanitation systems.
-Improving sanitation for the poor will require long-term investment, donor subsidy, extensive training and behavioral change, and innovations in waste treatment and re-use.
-There are still no affordable off-the-shelf toilet systems that are easy to manage in most developing world contexts.
+Improving sanitation for the poor will require long-term investment, donor subsidy, extensive training and behavior change, and innovations in waste treatment and re-use.
+There are still no affordable off-the-shelf toilet systems available in most developing world contexts.

 Despite global momentum to increase water coverage, these efforts cannot reduce the perpetual cycle of disease without better treatment and management of fecal sludge and toilet material, because untreated sewage is a major source of water pollution.